kineticedge/dev-local-demos/README.md

 ## Demo structure

-* The scripts are structured assuming `kafka-local` is a sibling directory to this `kafka-local-demos` project.
+* The scripts are structured assuming `dev-local` is a sibling directory to this `dev-local-demos` project.

 * `./build.sh` - anything that needs to be done prior to starting containers.